mnieber/mnieber.github.io/_posts/2020-05-23-using-default-properties-in-react.md

 })
 ```

-Notes:

-1. We see that a DefaultPropsContext provides the dictionary of default property values.
-The
+We see that a DefaultPropsContext provides the dictionary of default property values.
+The `useDefaultProps` function that we saw
-   `useDefaultProps` function that we saw earlier uses this context to construct a new (merged) properties object.
+earlier uses this context to construct a new (merged) properties object.
+To override the default `color` we can set this property
-2. We can override the value for the default `color` property value by passing it into `MyComponent`.
-   Note that you will get the usual Typescript warnings if you are trying to set a property on `MyComponent`
+explicitly on `MyComponent`.
+You will get the usual Typescript warnings if you are trying to set a property on `MyComponent`
 that does not exist (as a regular property or as a default property).
-3. As stated above, the `defaultProps` object contains getter functions rather than just values.
-Since functions are more flexible than
+Now let's talk about the getter functions in the the `defaultProps` object.
+Since functions are more flexible than values this adds a
-   values this adds a bit of additional complexity and power.
-The real reason though has to do with MobX.
+bit of additional complexity and power.
+The real reason though for having them has to do with MobX.
 If we were to copy the `foo.bar`
 value directly into `defaultProps` then MobX would notice that we are referencing it.
-That would mean that MyFrame (which is the component
+That would mean that `MyFrame` (which is the
-   that creates the `defaultProps` object) might be rendered more often than necessary.
-By using a getter function we avoid referencing
+component that creates the `defaultProps` object) might be rendered more often than necessary.
+By using a getter function we avoid
-   `foo.bar`.
+referencing `foo.bar`.

 ## Using nested contexts

-One of the features of DefaultPropsContext is that it allows nesting.
-Any nested DefaultPropsContext instance should extend and override the default properties set by any parent DefaultPropsContext instances.
-You can code this manually by merging dictionaries but a more convenient
+One of the features of `DefaultPropsContext` is that it allows nesting.
+Any nested `DefaultPropsContext` instance should extend and
+override the default properties set by any parent `DefaultPropsContext` instances.
+You can code this manually by merging dictionaries
-way is to use the NestedDefaultPropsProvider component.
-In the example below, we add an additional instance of `MyComponent` with name "exampleInner" that uses an updated and extended set of default properties (where the color is "blue" and there is an additional `baz` property).
+but a more convenient way is to use the `NestedDefaultPropsProvider` component.
+In the example below, we add an additional instance
+of `MyComponent` with name "exampleInner" that uses an updated and extended set of default properties (where the color is "blue" and
+there is an additional `baz` property).

 ```
 import { observer } from "mobx-react";